Sales

-Sales are activities related to selling or the number of goods sold in a given targeted time period.
+Sales are commercial dealings in which a seller transfers ownership of products or provides services to a buyer in exchange for money or other agreed-upon consideration.
+The term may also refer to the quantity or monetary value of goods sold in a given targeted time period.
 The delivery of a service for a cost is also considered a sale.
 A period during which goods are sold for a reduced price may also be referred to as a "sale".

 The seller, or the provider of the goods or services, completes a sale in an interaction with a buyer, which may occur at the point of sale or in response to a purchase order from a customer.
 There is a passing of title (property or ownership) of the item, and the settlement of a price, in which agreement is reached on a price for which transfer of ownership of the item will occur.
 The seller, not the purchaser, typically executes the sale and it may be completed prior to the obligation of payment.
 In the case of indirect interaction, a person who sells goods or service on behalf of the owner is known as a salesman or saleswoman or salesperson, but this often refers to someone selling goods in a store/shop, in which case other terms are also common, including salesclerk, shop assistant, and retail clerk.

 In common law countries, sales are governed generally by the common law and commercial codes.
 In the United States, the laws governing sales of goods are mostly uniform to the extent that most jurisdictions have adopted Article 2 of the Uniform Commercial Code, albeit with some non-uniform variations.